tomcam/least-github-pages/docs/customizing-github-pages-css.md

 process of converting a Jekyll site to the published HTML is reading the `.scss` file, then translating it into CSS.

 Use of SASS is out of the scope of this document, but luckily SASS lets you use plain CSS so we'll just use CSS in the `style.scss` file in the examples here.
+All you need to do is put your CSS after the `@import "";` line.

 ### Testing a CSS addition